alerguezrojas/MSS-P2-24-25/README.md

 Label: Iris-virginica
 Instance added and normalized successfully.

+Do you want to remove an instance? (y/n) y

+Index to remove [0 - 149]: 2
+Instance removed.

+Do you want to update an instance? (y/n) y

+Index to update [0 - 148]: 1
+Number of attributes: 4
+Attribute 1: 5.5
+Attribute 2: 3.7
+Attribute 3: 1.5
+Attribute 4: 0.3
+Label: Iris-setosa
+Instance updated and normalized.

 Do you want to save the dataset? (y/n) y

 Output filename (e.g., iris_out.csv): iris_out.csv
 Dataset saved successfully.

 ```

 ---